Pork Belly vs Bacon: The Showdown

 It’s often used in Asian cooking because it goes really well with lots of different spices, and can also be found roasted in western cuisine to make the most of the rendered fat.

 Personally, I’m a big fan of making pork belly burnt ends.
+You can also keep it whole and make more of a brisket-style smoked pork belly where you slice it at the end.

 What is bacon?